austinnixholm/EasyImageSuite/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/austinnixholm/EasyImageSuite/blob/main/LICENSE)

 ## Progress & Updates
-Current version: **0.0.1**
+Current version: **0.1.0**

-This version currently only supports exporting resource files as of October 25th, 2020.
+This version currently supports exporting and importing encrypted resource files using AES-256-CBC as of December 19, 2020.

+See src/test for a working *no restrictions* implementation.
+Note: Export restrictions are not fully tested.

+### Version 0.1.0:
+- Cleaned up project, refactored directories
+- Changed implementation of AES-256-CBC encryption/decryption
+- Implemented JUnit to the project as the testing platform
-Importing of resource files will be added in short time.
+- Implemented importing of resource files
+- Modified header format for resource files

 ### Version 0.0.1:
 - Upload project to github